- Graham Construction

 OCR Nationals and Cambridge Technical Combinations do not satisfy the subject entry requirement for this course and will be accepted as grade only when presented with A levels in the relevant subjects.

-GCSE English and Mathematics and a Physical Science at grade C or above.
+GCSE English and Mathematics at grade C or above.

 Irish Leaving Certificate